andrewraharjo/SDCND_Behavioral_Cloning/README.md

 # Self-Driving Car Engineer Nanodegree
 # Deep Learning - Transfer Learning
-## Project: Behavioral Cloning
-## Deep Learning with Keras - Run the simulator to drive the car itself
+## Project: Deep Learning with Keras - Run the simulator to drive the car itself

 ### Overview
 We’ve created a simulator for you based on the Unity engine that uses real game physics to create a close approximation to real driving.